fung-money/open-roles/front-end.md

 - 4+ years working with Javascript, React, CSS.
 Typescript is a plus.
 - You have history working independently and taking ownership.
 We don't have time for micro management :)
 - You have history working in an Engineering team and not as a lone wolf
-- You have history building Slick AF consumer products and you're uncompromising about _delightful_ experiences
+- You have history building slick AF consumer products and you're uncompromising about _delightful_ experiences
 - You are proud about your work, and passionionate about the space you are solving problems in.
 - Tech lead experience is a plus
 - Web3 or blockchain experience is a plus